The Toothbrush Virus and Bacteria Imagery is Alarming…

 Think on that for awhile and then get your tape measure, measure the distance for yours and your children’s toothbrushes if the brushes are sitting in the open, less than 6 feet from the toilet.

-Have any thoughts on toothbrushes?
+Have any thoughts on toothbrush virus?
 Love to hear your comments!